copperlabs/api/README.md

 ## Authentication
 * Insecure connections are rejected, https is required.
-* Requests without an 'api-key' header are rejected.
+* Requests without a proper authentication token in the header are rejected.
-* Access varies from real-time high-resolution meter data to anonymized trends across geographies - depending on utility, ownership, meter and key.
+* Access varies from real-time high-resolution meter data to anonymized trends across geographies - depending on utility, ownership, meter and permissions specific to the authentication.

 ## Throttling and caching
 * Clients are rate-limited to a maximum of 100 requests per hour and 1000 requests per day.